simplenote-vim/simplenote.vim/README.md

 Just copy `simplenote.vim` into your plugin folder.
 But you really want to use [pathogen][5] for your plugin management.

-Your credentials have to be stored in `~/.vim/simplenoterc`.
-The first line has to contain your login user and the second line has to contain the password.
+Your credentials have to be stored in your `vimrc`:

-Nothing else is allowed in this file.
+    let g:SimpleNoteUserName = "your simplenote username"
+    let g:SimpleNotePassword = "your simplenote password"

 ## Usage
 The plugin provides the following commands to interact with Simplenote: